About King Mojo Records

 day we'd relax over an exotic meal, puff smoke from a hookah and watch the desert sunset

-from the our hotel balcony.
+from our hotel balcony.

 Almost every morning the Royal Calvary woke us when they passed by on the street below,